Tearful Woods says goodbye to St Andrews Opens

 Australia's Adam Scott, who threw away victory a decade ago at the 2012 Open, carded the lowest round of the morning starters with a bogey-free 65 lifting him into a group on seven under.

 Unheralded American Cameron Young, who led overnight on eight under, was among those out in the later wave, along with Cameron Smith, who started the day on five under.
+Play is expected to finish around 22:00 BST.

 As a golf player he took golf to another level.